Dinesh29nov/Temperature_Conversion/ReadMe.txt

 Installation instructions:
 --------------------------

-* Any python version greater than or equal to 2.7
+* Any python version greater than or equal to 2.6
-* Install the packages mentioned on the top of a program using pip install package-name
+* Install the packages mentioned on the top of a program using pip install package-name [for python 2] pip3 install package-name [for python 3]

 Operating instructions:
 -----------------------